C2SM-RCM/CCLM2CMOR/README.rst

 ``--remove`` to this call to delete the superfluent yearly files .

-More optional features:
+**More optional features**

+In the following some more advanced options are described:

-You can create several configuration files and choose the one you want to use with the ``--ini`` option when running the main script *cmorlight.py*.
+-  You can create several configuration files and choose the one you want to use with the ``--ini`` option when running the main script *cmorlight.py*.
-Within each configuration file you can define several simulation specific sections (always named *settings_[EXT]*) and choose one by specifying the extension EXT in the configuration file (entry *simulation*) or on the command line (option ``--sim``).
+   Within each configuration file you can define several simulation specific sections (always named *settings_[EXT]*) and choose one by specifying the extension EXT in the configuration file (entry *simulation*) or on the command line (option ``--simulation``).

-If you want to add vertices to your output files, you have to specify a file from which to take them (entry *vertices_file*) and set *add_vertices=True*.

-If you want to output at a resolution even if it is not written in the table use the option ``--force_proc`` to force the processing.
-The output will be created if the desired resolution is lower or equal the input file resolution.

-You can use the job script *master_cmor.sh* to run the job on a compute node with ``sbatch master_cmor.sh [OPTIONS]``.
+-  You can use the job script *master_cmor.sh* to run the job on a compute node with ``sbatch master_cmor.sh [OPTIONS]``.
+Specify your account and the location of log output and error in this file.
 You can directly pass the options of the python program.
-With the option ``--batch`` you can run several jobs simultaneously processing *cores* years each.
+With the option ``--batch`` you can run several jobs simultaneously, processing *cores* years each.
 In this case you have to specify the variable *cores* in this script.

+-  The logger has some additional command line options: verbose (``--verbose``) and silent (``--silent``) logging, propagation to standard output (``--propagate``) and appending to file instead of overwriting (``--append_log``)

+-  The entries *global_attr_list* and *global_attr_file* control which global
+   attributes should be taken from the configuration file and from your input data files, respectively.

+-  You can specify the variables to be processed by default and the variables to be automatically skipped in the configuration file entries *varlist* and *var_skip_list*, respectively.

+-  If you want to add vertices to your output files, you have to specify a file from which to take them (entry *vertices_file*) and set *add_vertices=True* in the configuration file.

+-  If you want to output at a resolution even if it is not written in the table use the option ``--force_proc`` to force the processing.
+The output will be created if the desired resolution is lower or equal the input file resolution.

+-  If you want to put the output in separate folder for testing purposes, change the entry *add_version_to_outpath* in the configuration file to *True* .
+You can provide the version name on the command line (option ``--use_version``).
+   By default the current date is used.

+-  If you want to test out the chunking and be able to delete the chunked output easily afterwards, specify a separate folder to put the chunked files into by changing the entry *chunk_into*.

+-  The time ranges of the chunked output is set by the entries *AGG_DAY*, *AGG_MON* and *AGG_SEM* for daily, monthly and seasonal resolution, respectively.
+   You can change these values, but note the maximum time ranges allowed by CORDEX.

+-  NetCDF compression can be switched on or off in the entry *nc_compress*.

+-  If your wind speed variables are already derotated use the command line option ``--no_derotate`` to skip the derotation

+-  By default the input path *DirIn* is extended by the chosen GCM and experiment.
+   If you do not want this to happen.
+Change the entry *extend_DirIn* to *False*.

 Quality Assessment
 ==================